Rents spike as big-pocketed investors buy mobile home parks

 “Many of the folks living in the park were on fixed incomes, disability, Social Security, and simply were not going to be able to keep pace,” said Kornya, who met with about 300 angry mobile home owners at a mega-church.
 “It led almost to a political awakening.”

-In Minnesota, park purchases by out-of-state buyers grew from 46% in 2015 to 81% in 2021, with rent increases as much as 30%, according to All Parks Alliance For Change, a state association.
+In Minnesota, park purchases by out-of-state buyers grew from 46% in 2015 to 81% in 2021, with rent increases of as much as 30%, according to All Parks Alliance for Change, a state association.

 U.S. Sen. Jon Tester of Montana, speaking at a Senate hearing this year, recalled tenants complaining of repeated rent increases at a Havenpark development in Great Falls.
-One resident, Cindy Newman, told The Associated Press her monthly rent went from $117 to nearly $400 over a year and eight months — equal to the increase over the previous 20 years.
+One resident, Cindy Newman, told the Associated Press that her monthly rent and fees went up $117 to nearly $400 over a year and eight months — equal to the increase over the previous 20 years.
+The company says the increase was $95 over a three-year period.

-On top of rent increases, residents complained of being inundated with fees for everything from pets to maintenance and fines for clutter and speeding — all tucked into leases that can run upwards of 50 pages.
+On top of rent increases, residents complained of being inundated with fees for a variety of items, including pets, maintenance and fines for clutter and speeding — all tucked into leases that can run upward of 50 pages.

 “We understand the anxiety that any rent increase has on residents, especially those on fixed incomes,” Weiss said.
 “While we try to minimize the impact, the financial realities do not change.”

-The mobile home industry argues the communities are the most affordable housing option, noting that average rent increases across parks nationwide were just over 4% in 2021.
+The mobile home industry argues that the communities are the most affordable housing option, noting that average rent increases across parks nationwide were slightly more than 4% in 2021.
 Spending on improvements was around 11%.
 Significant investments are needed, they said, to make improvements at older parks and avoid them being sold off.

-“You have some people coming into the space that give us all a bad name but those are isolated examples and those practices are not common,” said Lesli Gooch, chief executive officer of the Manufactured Housing Institute, the industry’s trade association.
+“You have some people coming into the space that give us all a bad name but those are isolated examples and those practices are not common,” said Lesli Gooch, CEO of the Manufactured Housing Institute, the industry’s trade association.

 Both sides said the government could do more to help.